Crystal

 Do Banks Still Give Collateral Loans?

-Yes, banks are traditional lenders for many types of collateral loans, including auto loans and mortgages.
-However, they might have stricter requirements and approval processes compared to other lenders specializing in secured loans.
+Yes.
+Banks continue to offer many types of collateral loans, such as auto loans and mortgages.
+However, they often have stricter requirements and longer approval processes compared to other secured loan lenders.

 Can I Get a Loan with Bad Credit if I Have Collateral?